 Can I just bring the police report to show what happened?

 The law permits the opposing side to cross examine and confront witnesses.
 No one has yet to be able to get a piece of paper to answer questions from the witness stand.
 Both the court and the opposing side have the right under our laws to see and hear the witness in court.
 Further, the police to whom the incident was reported may not have been an eye witness to the crime.

 Can I just get the witness to sign an affidavit instead of coming to court?

 The law permits the opposing side to cross examine and confront witnesses.
 No one has yet to be able to get an affidavit to answer questions from the witness stand.
 You may not use a witness’s affidavit in place of their live testimony.
 Both the court and the opposing side have the right under our laws to see and hear the witness in court.

 Which witnesses should I bring to the warrant application hearing?

-You should bring all witnesses you wish to have testified.
-Generally, you cannot testify yourself about what another witness to the case saw or heard.
+You should bring all witnesses you wish to have testify.
+Generally, you cannot testify yourself about what another witness to the case said they saw or heard.
 That is “hearsay.”
 So, bring the proper witnesses to court.

-To be on the safe side, you should consider subpoenaing these witnesses.
-Subpoenas may be obtained in the clerk’s office.
+To be on the safe side, you should consider requesting a subpoena for all witnesses you intend to call.
+Subpoenas may be obtained in the Magistrate clerk’s office.
 They must be served by a person over the age of 18 years, not related to the case and an affidavit of service of the subpoena should be filed with the clerk at least 24 hours prior to the hearing date.

 I am the victim; can I call the accused to the witness stand to testify in the warrant application hearing?